-Facilities, Library and Equipment

-The Business School offices

-The Business School has offices for administrative purposes, which are located in Doral, Florida.
-Offices

-are generally open and in operation Monday through Friday from 9:00 a.m. to 5:00 p.m., except
+WBS has offices for administrative purposes, which are located in Doral, Florida.
+Offices are generally open and in operation Monday through Friday from 9:00 a.m. to 5:00 p.m., except federal holidays.

-federal holidays.

 The facilities include internet connection to access the virtual library and the learning platform to provide information and access to materials that will help students and faculty fulfill their academic needs.
 Thus, it also provides the use of laptop computers and a printer for copying or faxing.

-The Business School's building is conveniently located in the city of Doral.
+WBS's building is conveniently located in the city of Doral.
 Doral is a suburb in northwest Miami, convenient for commuters within and around the Miami-Dade County area.
 The premises can be found two miles north of the Turnpike, three miles west of the Palmetto Expressway (826).